What Is User Interface(UI) Design? 4 Benefits of Great UI!Orhun Karadag

 Because competition is so fierce, hanging on to your loyal customers is more important than ever.
 Customers care about having a consistently high-quality experience with your company, and if they don’t, they may look elsewhere.

 You want to keep your customers coming back because they are guaranteed a pleasing and smooth experience with your website.

+Your visual identity matters.
 It’s no longer enough to have a simple website with all the right information, you now need a website that is visually stunning and will hold your customer’s attention.
 There’s a lot of power in picking the right images, fonts, and colours because it speaks to your brand’s visual identity.
 Your visual identity is how you become memorable to your customers and potential customers.